2017 | rated R | starring Talitha Bateman, Lulu Wilson, Anthony LaPalgia, Miranda Otto | directed by David F. Sandberg | 1h 49mins |

 Sandberg stages a number of terrific horror set pieces here from Janice’s stair chair tensely creeping toward darkness to a terrific late film barn attack where Sandberg goes back to his Lights Out motif, now in a higher gear.
 Things also kick off pretty quickly, with the script showing it’s demonic hand early; instead of following the usual studio film formula padding and having our main characters walk around endless empty hallways at night and suffer dream fake-outs before any of the real action starts.
 There are, in fact, almost no false alarm jumps in Creation.
 Nothing is ever a dream or just the cat.
 It’s surreal how committed this movie is to delivering substantive jolts, not taking them back and building off them.

-Now there is the matter of the 3rd act, where Sandberg’s measured hand with constructing the set pieces starts to, slip away from him.
+Now there is the matter of the 3rd act, where Sandberg’s measured hand with constructing the set pieces starts to slip away from him.
 Things start paying off left and right wonderfully, but it appears that the more powerful the demon is the more omnipresent it also is, jumping around from different forms and different conduits, sometimes connected to the Annabelle doll, sometimes in a black monster form bearing teeth, sometimes possessing a knife-wielding human, sometimes just in the air popping light bulbs or emitting that great bone-cracking sound effect from the shadows.
 It’s a chaotic finale where anything goes and we get so turned around it deflates the tension.
-Save for an occasionally static gore shot the movie barely indulges in it’s R rating and – even worse – refuses to kill off meaningful characters, leading to menacing set-ups with no punch-line deaths.
+Save for an occasional static gore shot the movie barely indulges in it’s R rating and – even worse – refuses to kill off meaningful characters, leading to menacing set-ups with no punch-line deaths.

 Annabelle: Creation isn’t The Omen, but Sandberg knows that.
 He plays with what he has with a sly wink and keen awareness of the camp factor around a killer doll movie, stitching together a first-rate haunted house ride where things jump out in the dark.
 Its lighter weight but still in the same vibe James Wan set with the Conjuring series and – it’s a lot of fun.